Are you working from home? Why not take advantage and travel while working remotely!?

 It’s mainly a bag for you laptop, but you may also want to carry some other portable office essentials like headphones, a charger, and notebook.

-We use an Osprey (although it’s really more of a hiking bag it works well doubling as a remote work and travel bag!
+I actually use my partner’s Osprey (although it’s really more of a hiking bag it works well doubling as a remote work and travel bag!

 Just because it seems like you’re on vacation, you are still working!
 So DO NOT FORGET work appropriate shirts if you often have video calls!

-You don’t exactly want to show up in a bikini top or crop top in the chat… do you!?
+You don’t exactly want to show up in a Hawaiian short or crop top in the chat… do you!?

 8. Travelling Desk – Portable Laptop Table

-A travelling desk or a portable laptop table is my work remote travel necessity (like this one on Amazon)!
-I even use it at home because it’s so convenient to make working from anywhere that much more comfortable.
+A travelling desk or a portable laptop table is my work remote travel necessity!
+I even use it at home because it’s so convenient to make working from anywhere in my house that much more comfortable.

-If you need to work from somewhere a little less convenient, this will make your life that much easier!
-You can set it up to sit on the couch with and now your laptop won’t be directly on your lap.
+For example, if you need to work from somewhere a little less convenient, this will make your life that much easier!
+You can set it up to sit on the couch, and now your laptop won’t be directly on your lap.

 Shop My Travelling Desk On Amazon